edbkei/dissertation/README.md

 ## 3. Test
 ### 3.1 Test Environment
 #### 3.1.1 Nodes
 VM1.
-IC (Instituto de Computação) Cloud - 2 vCPU - disk 79GB - OS Ubuntu 20.04.3 LTS - Codename Focal.
+IC (Instituto de Computação) Cloud - 2 vCPU - disk 79GB - OS Ubuntu 20.04.3 LTS - Codename Focal.\
 VM2.
-Google Cloud - 2 vCPU - disk 42GB - OS Ubuntu 20.04.3 LTS - Codename Focal.
+Google Cloud - 2 vCPU - disk 42GB - OS Ubuntu 20.04.3 LTS - Codename Focal. \
 VM3.
-Google Cloud - 2 vCPU - disk 39GB - OS Ubuntu 20.04.3 LTS - Codename Focal.
+Google Cloud - 2 vCPU - disk 39GB - OS Ubuntu 20.04.3 LTS - Codename Focal.\

 VM Node configurations and scripts are stored at directory ../dissertation/tree/main/TestEnvironment, where there are subdirectories VM1_Faber, VM2_Alice, and VM3_Bob.
 The most important is VM1_Faber that represents the Faber Energy Operator, and VM2_Alice is the energy prossumer, and VM3_Bob is the energy consumer.
 Each one has specific ways to perform tests.
 These are:

+VM1_Faber has the following scripts:
+* agent.py.
+* agent_container.py
+* faber.py.

+VM2_Alice has the following scripts:

+VM3_Bob has the following scripts: